lux2ht/python_cheat_sheet/README.md

 ## License

-This project is for educational purposes only.
-Data sources are publicly available.
+This project is licensed under the MIT License.
+See the LICENSE file for details.